IamWarHead/ddb-game-log/README.md

 - Custom themed roll messages*
 - Dice So Nice! integration*
 - Roll result breakdown*

+## New Features:
 - Discord Integration* (display your rolls from dndbeyond on a channel on your discord server)
-  - Adds support for displaying your custom D&D Beyond dice sets in discord messages.
+  - Adds support for displaying your player's custom D&D Beyond dice sets in discord messages.

 ## Upcoming features